 Hello and welcome to our website.
 Grace Communion – Carina congregation is one of several congregations of Grace Communion International in the Brisbane area.
 We warmly welcome anyone who would wish to come and worship God with our congregations at any time.
 Our focus is on Christ-centered – Trinitarian theology, and the inclusion that we all have in the life of the Father, Son and Holy Spirit.

-Our worship service is at 10am Sunday, Carina Senior Citizen’s Centre, 1 Edmond St, Carina.
+Our worship service is at 10 am on Sunday, Carina Senior Citizen’s Centre, 1 Edmond St, Carina.

-We are holding weekly services once again, and following the COVID-19 health regulations.
-However, if you wish to join us for our Zoom service at 10am each Sunday, please contact Pastor Bharat on 0433 121 179
+We also have the ability for you to connect with us for our Zoom service at 10 am each Sunday, please contact Pastor Bharat on 0433 121 179

 Our congregation has a cross-section of people of all ages, and our desire is to provide an environment where people can worship God together and also provide the spiritual care and nurturing that each individual needs.
 To that end, we have a variety of ministries to enable our members to serve one another and the community – pastoral care, youth ministry, women’s ministry, seniors, small groups, outreach activities, music, children’s church, and socials.
 We hope that you find our pages informative, and if you would like any further information, please send me a message.